sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/filesystem.md

 Instead of directly making an assertion on the file contents, it accept a closure.
 The closure's single argument is the file's contents as a `String`.

-!!! warning
+### Maximum length

-    This will read the whole file into memory at once.
-This is fine for smaller files but beware of running this for very large files!
+The `max_len` argument is a safety measure to ensure that very large files do not accidentally get read into memory all at once.
+If the file is larger than `max_len` in bytes, the assertion will fail.

 ## Details (advanced)